Writing descriptive links

 - Every time you add a link to a page, imagine each link was on its own and had no text before or after.
 Ask yourself, would you know where that link would take you?

-- If you are using Site Manager CMS (t4) always try and use the link wizard to create your link for you.
+- If you are using Terminalfour (T4), always try and use the section link feature to create your link for you.
 This will automatically generate the link text based on the name of the page for example:

 You can browse our full list of Courses for 2019-20.